 The student government holds meetings with the staff throughout the semester, in addition to holding a general meeting with the student body at least once per semester.
 Furthermore, the Student Government has organized panel discussions, informal get-togethers and fundraising events.

-You can find out more about their activities or contact them through their Facebook page.
+You can find out more about their initiatives here: Useful Links

 Molly Hall is a first year MPP student concentrating her studies in Conflict Studies & Management and International & Global Public Policy with support from the Haniel Foundation scholarship.
 A seasoned public affairs professional from the U.S., Molly brings experience from working in a state legislature and in strategic communications in Washington, D.C.
 Molly holds a Bachelor of Arts in International Relations and German from Michigan State University.
 She is excited about building bridges between WBS students and the broader university community so that everyone can benefit from the rich resources and expertise across WBS and the University.